 - 7 to 8 garlic cloves finely chopped

 - Heat oil in an iron kadai, pop in mustard seeds.

-- When they splutter add asafoetida , turmeric powder, chopped green chillies and chopped garlic.
+- When they splutter add asafoetida, slit green chillies, broken dry red chilli and chopped garlic.
 Saute till garlic gives a nice aroma.

-- Add chopped onions and saute till transluscent, then add moong dal and saute well.
+- Add chopped onions and saute till transluscent, then add turmeric powder, saute well, add moong dal and saute well.

-- Add methi leaves and saute on a high flame till they wilt, Then lower the flame and saute till they wilt completely.
-Only then add salt and sugar.
+- Add in the methi leaves and saute on a high flame till they wilt, Then lower the flame to LOW and saute till they wilt completely.
+Only then add in the salt and sugar.